AdobeDocs/commerce-cif-documentation/release-notes/01-Release-Notes.md

 ### What's new

 **Features**
-* Supports queries for Magento 2.3.4 Schema .
+* Supports queries for Magento 2.3.4 Schema.

 * Added search support in Category Picker.